ibm-cloud-docs/secrets-manager/secret-rotate.md

 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. Use the **Secrets** table to view the secrets in your instance.
 4. In the row for the secret that you want to rotate, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Rotate**.

-    For arbitrary secrets, you can select a new file or enter a new value.
+5. Select a new file or enter a new secret value.

-5. Click **Rotate**.
+6. Click **Rotate**.

     The previous version of your secret is now replaced by its latest value.
 If you need to audit your version history, you can use the {{site.data.keyword.secrets-manager_short}} API to retrieve the secret.
 To learn more, check out the [API docs](/apidocs/secrets-manager#get-secret){: external}.